vonshednob/rmrl/README.md

 Changes to the original [rscholl/rmrl](https://github.com/rschroll/rmrl)
 =======================================
 * Fixes the [template selection](https://github.com/rschroll/rmrl/pull/14), i.e. load the correct template per page.
-* Provides the option to render only selected pages.
+* Provides the option to render only selected pages (available as `--pages` on the command line)
 * Provides the option to specify a custom template path (available as `--templates` on the command line)
 * Includes support for color exports introduced in firmware v2.11, adapted from [naturale0's fork](https://github.com/naturale0/rmrl).
 * Includes [asciiphil](https://github.com/asciiphil/rmrl)’s changes to allow color overrides